gerlichlab/spoc/docs/data_structures.md

 `GenomicBinner` takes a binsize and aggregates contacts by counting the number of contacts that fall within a genomic bin.
 As with all the other preprocessing functionalities, `GenomicBinner` can take arguments as either pandas dataframes or dask dataframes.
-The output is consistent, meaning that when passing a pandas dataframe, a pandas dataframe is returned and if passing a dask dataframe, a dask dataframe is returned.
+The output is consistent, meaning that when passing a pandas dataframe, a pandas dataframe is returned, and if passing a dask dataframe, a dask dataframe is returned.

 ```python
 pixels = GenomicBinner(bin_size=100_000).bin_contacts(contacts)
 ```

-The default behavior of genomic binner is to filter for contacts that are on the same chromosome and produce an intrachromosomal pixels instance.
-This behavior allows us to create a compact representation of pixels, which only store one chromosome field per pixel.
+The default behaviour of genomic binner is to filter for contacts that are on the same chromosome and produce an intrachromosomal pixels instance.
+This behaviour allows us to create a compact representation of pixels, which only store one chromosome field per pixel.

 ```python